Become a BMS Faculty Mentor

 GFS can only be conferred to faculty members at the rank of assistant professor or higher (including non-tenure-accruing ranks such as research assistant professor).

-A faculty member with GFS outside of the GPBS can serve on an GPBS student’s committee as the external member or a regular member, as long as there are two members within the student’s concentration (including the chair/mentor).
+A faculty member with GFS outside of the BMS can serve on an BMS student’s committee as the external member or a regular member, as long as there are two members within the student’s concentration (including the chair/mentor).

 Special Committee Member

 Faculty or staff at UF, or faculty members outside of UF who either do not have appropriate departmental appointments or do not have appropriate rank for GFS can still serve on student supervisory committees as special members.
 They participate in all committee activities, and their signature on the dissertation document and defense is mandatory.
 However, they do not count towards the minimum committee size of four members.

 Questions regarding Graduate Faculty Status should be directed to the Associate Dean for Graduate Education.